typelets/typelets-app/SECURITY.md

 ---

-**Remember**: True security means even we cannot access your data.
-Your privacy is not a feature - it's our foundation.
+**Remember**: True security means even we cannot access your data AND cannot tamper with your real-time communications.
+Your privacy and data integrity are not features - they're our foundation.

+## Security Summary

+Typelets provides **defense-in-depth** with multiple layers of cryptographic protection:

+1. **Storage Layer**: AES-256-GCM client-side encryption with zero-knowledge architecture
+2. **Transport Layer**: HMAC-SHA256 message authentication for real-time sync integrity
+3. **Session Layer**: JWT-based authentication with automatic token refresh
+4. **Application Layer**: Memory-safe key management with automatic cleanup

+This makes Typelets one of the most secure note-taking platforms available, with both **storage encryption** and **transport authentication** cryptographically protected.